Revolution, Reconstruction, and Revival

 (Check-in at 8:30)

 The conference will start with a roundtable discussion about the current environment and future of English in the humanities.
-Then, throughout the rest of the day, panels of undergraduate and graduate student presenters will share papers and lead discussions about these themes.
-CMU's Sigma Tau Delta chapter, in conjunction with the Department of English invite undergraduate and graduate students to submit abstract proposals for conference papers.
-Submissions may be directly related to this topic within language and literature, but the theme is open to interpretation including interdisciplinary studies.
+Then, throughout the rest of the day, panels and presenters of undergraduate and graduate students will share their papers and lead discussions about these themes.
+Our keynote speaker for the conference will be Dr. JoEllen DeLucia from CMU's own Department of English, as well as our stimulating roundtable panel speakers Dr. Nicole Sparling, Dr. Desmond Harding, Dr. Mark Freed, and Dr. Joseph Sommers.

 While registration costs will be collected at the door by credit or debit card only

-so we can keep you informed about conference updates.
+so we can keep you informed about conference updates and make name tags as well as lunch arrangements.
 Electronic receipts will be dispersed via email or text message.
 Cash will not be accepted.

 Conference fees include admission to all panels and a continental breakfast as well as an informal lunch.